• Menu

 Sustainability Award

-We are thrilled to announce our newest award, an end-to end sustainability assessment covering all 3 pillars of sustainability: People, Planet, Profit.
-Read more about this NEW award.
+We are thrilled to continue our partnership with the Sustainable Kitchen Consultants, who are able to carry out an end-to end sustainability assessment for your business covering all 3 pillars of sustainability: People, Planet, Profit.

 Start Up of the Year

-Open to young companies with at least one entry into a main food or drink category, this category is designed to encourage and make a real difference to a start up manufacturer poised to accelerate their free from growth ambition.
+Open by invitation only to young companies with at least one entry into a main food or drink category, this category is designed to encourage and make a real difference to a start up manufacturer poised to accelerate their free from growth ambition.

 Judging will be undertaken with a team from category sponsor Tesco, who also offer the winning entry mentoring, making entry in this category a unique opportunity and of great value to previous winners.

-To be eligible for any of these awards below, products must be entered into main categories.
+To be eligible for any of these awards below, products must be entered into Main Categories above.
 You cannot enter a product directly into these awards – but products entered into main categories may, if they fulfil the criteria below, win!

 Free From Brands of the Year